automaate/GFX_sandbox/mplab_harmony_license.md

 If Licensee has any questions about this Agreement, please write to Microchip Technology Inc., 2355 W. Chandler Blvd., Chandler, AZ 85224-6199 USA, ATTN: Marketing.

 Microchip MPLAB Harmony Integrated Software Framework.
-Copyright © 2015 Microchip Technology Inc. All rights reserved.
+Copyright Â© 2015 Microchip Technology Inc. All rights reserved.

 License Rev. 11/2015

-Copyright © 2015 Qualcomm Atheros, Inc.
+Copyright Â© 2015 Qualcomm Atheros, Inc.
 All Rights Reserved.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.